-- Wizards and bards are scholars who learn magic through study.
+- Wizards, and sometimes bards, are scholars who learn magic through study.
 They carry spellbooks that they study from and add new spells to.

-- Sorcerers have magical abilities in the blood.
+- Sorcerers, and sometimes bards, have magical abilities in the blood.
 They do not require spellbooks, but can only gain the ability to cast a limited selection of spells.

 - Scholars: Elementalists, Green and Purple mages, and especially Thaumaturgists learn magic through intensive study, while Most Clerics of S'Allumer aren't actually channeling the divine so much as using their own power to cast spells recorded in the holy scriptures centuries ago.
 The possible exception is the Sacerdotal prayers in the oldest, untranslated, editions.